Jadog1/Paper-Prayer-Mobile/feature.md

 - Unit tests for the parsing logic between edit and read mode
 - Widget tests for the BatchPaperMode widget to ensure it behaves correctly in both modes

+## Technical details

+- To find all groups, you should use the repo riverpod method for fetching groups.
+Then to convert that into GroupWithMembers, you should use `fetchGroupWithMembers`
+- The term "page" used is very loose.
+I would prefer not to use Navigator for different steps of the wizard, because then it makes returning out of the wizard more complicated.
+Instead, use a single Scaffold and change the body based on the current step of the wizard.